 Living at home

-If you usually live at home during term time, whoever is the householder at home needs to include you on the form at your home address.
+If you usually live at home during term time, whoever is the householder at home should include you on the form at your home address.

-If you intended to live at another address during term time, but haven't been able to live there as much as you planned this academic year, you will need to answer questions about yourself on a form at each address.
+If you intended to live at another address during term time, but haven't been able to live there as much as you planned this academic year, you should answer questions about yourself on a form at each address.

-You only need to be included at your home address if it is in England, Wales or Northern Ireland.
+You should be included at your home address if it is in England, Wales or Northern Ireland.
 If your home address is in Northern Ireland, please visit the Northern Ireland census website.

 You should be included if you're: